 I keep my daylilies at a reasonable price.
 I have control over that.
 Unfortunately it is not as easy with shipping.
 Inserted is my chart based on price.
 I have limitations because of my website and this is the best I can come up with.
 The lowest price is less than the cost of a middle size flat rate priority mail box.
 If you feel you are paying too much for shipping or have a question about shipping contact me.
 But please remember the amount of time it takes to dig, divide, wash and package.
 I am generous and put in extra fans and bonus plants especially when the shipping costs can be reduced with a regional box, or you are buying a more expensive daylily that might drive the costs up.

 Daylilies are sold by fans.
-I ship either two mature single fans or a double fan.
+I usually ship either two mature single fans or a double fan.
 If it's a small double fan I include a single fan also.
+I also sell some daylilies in small clumps of 4 or more attached fans.
 The pictures were taken when I dug some daylilies in March.
 Usually when I ship there is more foliage and it is cut back.

 I will start digging as soon as the fans and roots are large enough.
 I ship the day after I dig and try to ship only Monday to Wednesday.
 Priority mail takes two to three days.

 The fans will be fresh and rarely except in the hottest days of summer need any hydration before planting.

 NOTE: if you have any problems with the web site shopping cart just e mail me your list and I will send you a paypal invoice